engramic/engramic/docs/getting_started.md

     🔗 [Hatch Installation](https://hatch.pypa.io/1.12/install/#command-line-installer_1)

-    We recommend using `pipx` as described in the Hatch installation instructions.
+    We recommend installing with `pipx` as described in the Hatch installation instructions.
+Restart your terminal if "pipx" isn't found.

-    ⚠️ You may see a browser download warning when downloading the Hatch installer.

     Watch a [video](https://www.youtube.com/watch?v=aY4lpy9vV0Q&t=372s) of using Hatch in Engramic.